Synthetic bootstrapped pretraining

 \paragraph{200B-scale} At this smaller scale, we perform a comprehensive sweep over five possible values of $\|\Spre\|\in \{$0B, 25B, 50B, 75B, 100B$\}$.
 As seen in Figure \ref{fig:mixture-sweep-small}, different benchmarks exhibit varying behavior when more synthetic data is included during training: the perplexity (OpenWebText2 and LAMBADA) decreases monotonically with increasing synthetic data, while most QA benchmarks display a peak around $\|\Spre\|$ = 75B.

-\paragraph{1T-scale} At the 1T-scale, both data synthesis and subsequent joint pretraining become significantly more expensive.
+\paragraph{1T-scale (3B)} At the 1T-scale, both data synthesis and subsequent joint pretraining become significantly more expensive.
 Therefore, we evaluate SBP at three different values of the synthetic data $\|\Spre\|\in\{$0B, 125B, 250B$\}$.
 As shown in Figure \ref{fig:mixture-sweep-large}, we find that $\|\Spre\|=$125B produces the best-performing model across all benchmarks except LAMBADA perplexity.

+\paragraph{1T-scale (6B)} We also performed the mixture ratio sweep for the 6B model at the 1T-scale, evaluating $\|\Spre\|\in\{$0B, 125B, 250B$\}$.
+As shown in Figure \ref{fig:mixture-sweep-large-6b}, we find that the optimal amount of synthetic data is around 250B, which is higher than the optimal 125B observed for the 3B model.

 \paragraph{Discussion} From this analysis, we can observe a general pattern: the best-performing model is achieved when pretraining is conducted on a mixture of real and synthetic data.
+Furthermore, the optimal ratio of synthetic data appears to increase with model size (from ~12.5\% for 3B to ~25\% for 6B).
 Real internet data has higher quality and therefore merits more repetition.
 However, as repetition yields diminishing returns, synthetic data could offer another source of signal that real data cannot capture.
 In contrast, distillation-based research typically finds that training purely on synthetic data yields significantly higher training efficiency.
 However, this finding is obscured by the fact that such a model eventually converges to the capability of the teacher LM.
 This contrast reveals that the SBP mechanism does not generate a compressed and denoised representation of knowledge that is more efficient for LM to learn.
 Instead, it offers an additional source of improvement that real data alone cannot capture.